pachyderm/docs-content/2.3.x/getting-started/beginner-tutorial.md

 take either a local file, a URL, or a object storage bucket which it scrapes automatically.
 In this case, we simply pass the URL.

-Unlike Git, commits in Pachyderm must be explicitly started and finished as they can contain huge amounts of data and we do not want that much *dirty* data hanging around in an unpersisted state. `pachctl put file` **automatically starts and finishes a commit for you** so you can add files
+Unlike Git, commits in {{%productName%}} must be explicitly started and finished as they can contain huge amounts of data and we do not want that much *dirty* data hanging around in an unpersisted state. `pachctl put file` **automatically starts and finishes a commit for you** so you can add files